Intracto/buildozer/README.md

 yarn add buildozer
 ```

-Once installed, the buildozer scripts can be executed:
+Once installed, the Buildozer scripts can be executed:

 ```shell
 # Using npm's script